 Still, that wasn't the end.
 The machinery was gutted.
 But "eventually the building changed hands, and got a new life," Keech said.

-The site housed First Capitol Wire & Cable through much of the 1980s, and then served as a paper company's distribution center
+The site housed First Capitol Wire & Cable through much of the 1980s, and then served as a paper company's distribution center for more than a decade, Keech said.

 While much of the former plant space has sat vacant because of the sputtering economy, Keech said the old brick building has remained a hidden gem.